 One of the most important lessons I’ve learned as an entrepreneur is how beneficial it is to “build my tribe.”
 Surrounding myself with the kind of people who can support me and my business through all of the inevitable ups and downs has helped me keep up with my entrepreneur mindset.

-It’s as easy as surrounding yourself with people that make you feel good about yourself and your business.
+It’s as easy as surrounding ourself with people that make you feel good about yourself and your business.
 This can include fellow entrepreneurs, personal coaches, and mentors.
 You might also consider joining a mastermind group.

 This way, you always have someone to lead on when you need, as well as to celebrate your wins with.